 EBMUD can best provide benefits to the Mokelumne River as a whole by working collaboratively with regulatory agencies and various stakeholder groups to implement enhancement projects.
 For example, by partnering with UC Davis, US Fish and Wildlife Service and the California Department of Fish and Wildlife, EBMUD has enhanced more than one kilometer of spawning habitat in the upper reach of the lower Mokelumne River.
 This improved habitat provides a high-quality area for adult salmon to build their nests.
 EBMUD also works with numerous landowners and stewardship groups to help acquire funding, equipment and materials needed for restoration projects.
 These local partnerships are essential if we are to meet our goal of an ecologically healthy Mokelumne River.

-In 2012 and again in 2013, the Chinook salmon return to the Mokelumne River exceeded 12,000 fish each year, which is almost three times the long-term average on the river.
+From 2010 through 2015, the Chinook salmon return to the Mokelumne River exceeded 12,000 fish each year, which is almost three times the long-term average on the river.
 This follows the 2011 record of over 18,000 returning salmon.
 This demonstrates a solid rebound of Chinook salmon on the Mokelumne River.
 EBMUD and its partners have worked to make the Mokelumne one of the most productive salmon rivers in the Central Valley, based on flow volume.

 Safe Harbor Agreement